lexach91/Django-social-network-PP4/README.md

 ## Acknowledgments

 - [Tim Nelson](https://github.com/TravelTimN), my mentor, who guided me through the development of the project with his advice.
-- [Iuliia Konovalova](https://github.com/IuliiaKonovalova), my wife and my coding partner, who helped me to stay sane and happy during the project development, and assisted me with functionality testing and choosing the right design.
+- [Iuliia Konovalova](https://github.com/IuliiaKonovalova), my wife and my coding partner, who helped me to stay sane and happy during the project development, and assisted me with functionality testing and design.